 If you’re really, really lucky, you might even get to see one of the cannons being set off!!
 (In all honesty, out of the three times we’ve been to the Fort, we’ve only seen them fire the cannons for one of those visits.)

 Fort Hours of Operation

-Currently (January 2021) the Fort is closed for the season; however, the grounds are open to the public.
+Currently (January 2021) the Penobscot Narrows Bridge and Fort Knox are closed for the season; however, the grounds are open to the public.
 (From 9 am to sunset.)
 The Fort will open again on May 1, 2021, at 9 in the morning.
 Their hours vary through the Spring, Summer, and Fall, so make sure to visit their site for current hours and prices before you arrive.